IFOWatch/ifowatch/content/posts/yieldwatch/index.md

     return data
 ```

-_Note: A large portion of graphing code hase been omitted; see the
+_Note: A large portion of graphing code has been omitted; see the
 [github gist](https://gist.github.com/IFOWatch/f000feb603461286754881bdd3c27271) for a
 complete copy of the code that generates the graphs shown in this post.
 You can even even run it yourself
 against live bscscan data!_